5 Ways Michigan Dairy Is Great for Michigan Families

 In fact, a 2020 study in the Journal of Animal Science found that between 2007-2017, U.S dairies used 21% less land, 30% less water, and produced 19% less greenhouse gas emissions.

-Furthermore, cows are “upcyclers,” which means they eat food that would otherwise clog landfills, such as corn cobs and stalks and grains that are a byproduct of distilling.
+Cows are “upcyclers,” which means they eat food that would otherwise clog landfills, like corn cobs and stalks and grains that are a byproduct of distilling.

 Many Michigan farms have been in the same town and the same family for generations.